mozman/ezdxf/docs/source/dxfinternals/dimstyle_table.rst

 DIMLFAC             144     Sets a scale factor for linear dimension measurements.
 All linear dimension distances,
                             including radii, diameters, and coordinates, are multiplied by DIMLFAC before being converted to dimension text.
-Positive values of DIMLFAC are applied to dimensions in both model space and paper space; negative values are applied to paper space only.
+Positive values of DIMLFAC are applied to dimensions in both modelspace and paperspace; negative values are applied to paperspace only.

                             DIMLFAC applies primarily to nonassociative dimensions (DIMASSOC set 0 or 1).
-For nonassociative dimensions in paper space, DIMLFAC must be set individually for each layout viewport to accommodate viewport scaling.
+For nonassociative dimensions in paperspace, DIMLFAC must be set individually for each layout viewport to accommodate viewport scaling.

                             DIMLFAC has no effect on angular dimensions, and is not applied to the values held in